reasonml/reasonml.github.io/docs/external.md

 (The above is a [BuckleScript](https://bucklescript.github.io/bucklescript/Manual.html)-specific external that binds to a JavaScript function of the same name.)

+**Note**: `external`s can only be at the top level, or inside a module definition.
+You can't declare them in e.g. a function body.

 ### Usage

 You'd use an external value/function as if it was a normal let binding.